Difference Between Biome and Ecosystem

 The term biome was first suggested by Clements, which meant “geographical province”.

-Biome is a large geographical area that has its distinct climate and organisms that are adapted to that particular climate.
+Biome is a large geographical area with its distinct climate and organisms adapted to that particular climate.
 In simple terms, it’s a large piece of land or water between a latitudinal difference where the climate remains the same.

 Various ecosystems exist in a biome.
 A large variety of organisms also coexist in a biome.
 It is, however, not necessary that each unit, if a biome, interacts with each other.